mercurius-js/cache/README.md

       // set the value in Redis
     }
   },
+  onHit (type, fieldName) {
+    // Called when a cached value is returned
+  },
+  onMiss (type, fieldName) {
+    // Called when there is no value in the cache
+    // It is not called if a resolver is skipped
+  },
   // Useful to skip the cache for authenticated users or in some other condition skip (self, arg, ctx, info) {
     if (ctx.reply.request.headers.authorization) {